Real-life career videos and ideas for your future

 Divide your day into chunks

 20 minutes, half an hour, two hours… Divide your day into pockets of time that work for you or mix things up to create a sense of pace.
-Time-blocking is also a great way to manage tasks you tend to put off – set a timer for a few minutes and really focus.
-The results can be surprisingly satisfying.
+If you’re struggling to get going with a particular topic, try time-blocking – set a timer and really focus, even if it’s just for a few minutes.

 Are you an early bird or a night owl?
-You may be most alert in the morning or work better in the evenings.
-Tackle tricky topics at the most effective point of your day.
-Recognise and respond to your slump times – if you’re sluggish after lunch, plan a series of shorter blocks to boost your energy.
+Knowing when you work best can make all the difference to the quality of your revision.
+Tackle tricky topics at the most effective point of your day and adapt to your slump times – if you’re sluggish after lunch, plan a series of shorter blocks to boost your energy or reset with a quick walk.

 Manage your distractions